kirstin/kirstin.github.com/README.md

 # old website

-the old website is not served as a redirect from the gh-pages branch
+the old website is now served as a redirect from the gh-pages branch